lewismj/tiki_scala/docs/src/main/tut/algorithms/path.md

 given a weighted directed graph and source vertex.
 - `negativeCycle(g,source)` discovers a negative cycle (or returns an empty list if none exist) in the graph _g_ starting from vertex _source_.
+ - `kruskal(g)` finds the minimum spanning tree of a weighted graph, using Kruskal's algorithm.

 ### Bellman-Ford